 9. Pay More Than the Minimum

-Over the life of your loan/credit card, you’ll save a lot of money this way.
-How much depends on your interest rate and the length of time.
+Over the life of your loan/credit card, you’ll save a lot of money by paying more than the minimum payment.
+How much more to pay depends on your interest rate and the length of time.
 Plus, you’ll pay off your debt quicker this way.
+To get started, organize your finances and add more than your minimum payments to your budget.

 10. Take Advantage of Rewards Programs